 They propose that all South Africans should hold their land in systems that are as secure as ownership and suggest a three-pronged approach: effective implementation of the Interim Protection of Informal Land Rights Act (1996) and similar legislation; clear definition by the courts of the strengths of family and individual rights to customary and informal landholdings; and amended legislation to upgrade existing holdings.

 Available online from Amazon or from all good book stores or click here: https://www.amazon.com/Rights-Land-tenure-upgrading-restitution-ebook/dp/B077Z9M4RQ/ref=sr_1_1?ie=UTF8&qid=1541148010&sr=8-1&keywords=rights+to+land

-“Extremisms in Africa” – In 2017, as part of its National Security Programme, GGA commissioned the development of an anthology on extremisms in Africa.
-The goal of this anthology was to bring together scholars and practitioners from varied backgrounds and disciplines to better understand the challenges posed by extremist organisations in Africa, and what could be done to mitigate their threat to peace and security.
+“Extremisms in Africa” – In 2017, as part of its National Security Programme, GGA published an anthology on extremisms in Africa, bringing together scholars and practitioners from varied backgrounds and disciplines to better understand the challenge posed by extremist organisations in Africa and what could be done to mitigate their threat to peace and security.
 Extremisms in Africa provided an account of how extremist groups arose in Africa and the ways in which they have harnessed their global agendas to local conflict dynamics and structural challenges, enabling them to exploit the grievances of individuals and communities.
 The anthology also challenged the efficacy of purely militarised responses to extremism movements.

-Emphasis is given to the importance of understanding local history, culture, and regional geopolitics, among a variety of contest-specific factors, to truly understand and thereby effectively address the emergence and spread of extremisms in Africa.
+Both books emphasise the importance of understanding local history, culture and regional geopolitics, among a variety of context specific factors, to understand and address the emergence and spread of extremisms in Africa.